kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_translation_interface/HCI_translation/hci_translation_pld_theory/04_drift_repair_resonance_cycle.md

 ---

+**Cross-reference Note**
+This part completes PLD’s theoretical foundation.
+Proceed to Part 5 (Measurement Framework) for empirical calibration, or Part 6 (Discussion) for ethical and design-practice implications.

+---

 ## 4.10 References (Indicative)

-Clark, H. H. (1996). *Using Language.* Cambridge University Press.
+- Clark, H. H. (1996). *Using Language.* Cambridge University Press.
-Dourish, P. (2001). *Where the Action Is: The Foundations of Embodied Interaction.* MIT Press.
+- Dourish, P. (2001). *Where the Action Is: The Foundations of Embodied Interaction.* MIT Press.
-Hassenzahl, M. (2004).
+- Hassenzahl, M. (2004).
 The interplay of beauty, goodness and usability. *Human–Computer Interaction, 19*(4), 319–349.
-Hutchins, E. (1995). *Cognition in the Wild.* MIT Press.
+- Hutchins, E. (1995). *Cognition in the Wild.* MIT Press.
-Norman, D. A. (2013). *The Design of Everyday Things* (Rev. ed.).
+- Norman, D. A. (2013). *The Design of Everyday Things* (Rev. ed.).
 Basic Books.
-Suchman, L. A. (1987). *Plans and Situated Actions.* Cambridge University Press.
+- Suchman, L. A. (1987). *Plans and Situated Actions.* Cambridge University Press.
-Winograd, T., & Flores, F. (1986). *Understanding Computers and Cognition.* Ablex.
+- Winograd, T., & Flores, F. (1986). *Understanding Computers and Cognition.* Ablex.